Rob Jetten

-Rob Arnoldus Adrianus Jetten ([rɔp ˈjɛtə(n)]; born 25 March 1987) is a Dutch politician of Democrats 66 (D66).
-He served as the party's parliamentary leader in the House of Representatives.
+Rob Arnoldus Adrianus Jetten ([rɔp ˈjɛtə(n)]; born 25 March 1987) is a Dutch politician who has served as leader of the Democrats 66 (D66) since August 2023 and as a member of the House of Representatives since December 2023.
+He previously served as Minister for Climate and Energy Policy from 2022 to 2024 and as First Deputy Prime Minister of the Netherlands from January to July 2024, both in the fourth Rutte cabinet.

+After the resignation of Prime Minister Dick Schoof in June 2025, Jetten's party won the subsequent general election by a very narrow margin on 29 October 2025, making him the presumptive prime minister if he is able to form a new government.

 Early life and education

-Jetten grew up in Uden, Noord-Brabant and attended his secondary education at Udens College between 1999 and 2005.
-He then studied at the Radboud University Nijmegen, where he obtained a BA in 2010 and an MA degree in 2011, both in public administration.
-After a period as a management trainee at the Dutch railway authority ProRail, he continued working there as a consultant and as a regional supply manager for the north-eastern Netherlands.
+Rob Arnoldus Adrianus Jetten was born on 25 March 1987 in Veghel, North Brabant, Netherlands, and grew up in Uden.
+Jetten attended his secondary education at Udens College between 1999 and 2005.
+He then studied at Radboud University between 2005 and 2011, where he obtained a BA and an MA, both in public administration.
+After a period as a management trainee at the Dutch railway authority ProRail, he continued working there as a consultant and as a regional supply manager for the northeastern Netherlands.